 Normal Distributions, Means and Standard Deviations

-Many outcomes of life depend on chance, and it is commonly observed that they fall into a common distribution according to the probability of each possible outcome, which is referred to as the normal distribution.
+Many outcomes of life depend on chance, and it is commonly observed that they fall into a common distribution according to the probability of each possible outcome, called the normal distribution.
 VaR calculates the variance of return distributions for a portfolio as a measure of its risk.

 Normal distributions are symmetric and completely described by 2 parameters: the mean and the standard deviation.
 The other benefit of the normal distribution is that the weighted average of variables that are normally distributed will also be normally distributed.
 So different stocks with normal distributions can be combined with the other stocks or securities with normal distributions, and the entire portfolio will be normally distributed.

 The normal distribution has a mean equal to the average value.
 Values close to the mean have a higher probability of occurring than those that are further from the mean.
 Regarding investments, the mean is the expected return.

 The variance, or the dispersion, of the portfolio is calculated by subtracting the mean from actual outcomes and squaring them to eliminate negative numbers, then dividing by n – 1, where n = number of samples.
 The standard deviation is equal to the square root of the variance.
 Hence, the standard deviation is the average amount of deviation and is commensurate with the dispersion of the outcomes about the mean.
 The wider the dispersion, the greater the standard deviation.
 Converting the normal distributions of sample returns to the standard normal distribution changes the standard deviation to integer values, so that if an outcome has an average deviation, then its standard deviation will be equal to 1.
 If an outcome deviates by twice the average from the mean, then it is 2 standard deviations from the mean.
 For a normal distribution, the probability of an event occurring within 1 standard deviation of the mean is 68%, 2 standard deviations represent 95% of the values in the distribution and 99.7% of the values fall within 3 standard deviations of the mean.